White feminism: First-wave feminism (1848–1960s)

-Second-wave feminism
+Second-wave feminism (1960s–1980s)

 Second-wave feminism began in the 1960s and lasted through the 1980s.
 This time period focused on women in the work environment, owning sexuality, reproductive rights, domestic violence, and rape.
-Although second wave feminism was similarly shaped by middle-class, educated white women, it also saw the emergence of women of color into the discussion.
+Although second-wave feminism was similarly shaped by middle-class, educated white women, it also saw the emergence of women of color into the discussion.
 In 1973, African American feminists convened at the National Black Feminist Organization, discussing the same issues that the rest of the feminist movement was addressing.
 Although a separate organization, it gave both white and African American feminists alike a common ground.
 In this way, the second wave also began to incorporate women of color, whereas the first wave focused mostly on white, cisgender, middle-class women.

-The Second Sex by Simone de Beauvoir, stands as one of the most striking examples of the essentialization of women in the figure of the white bourgeoise mother and hence disregard for other forms of oppressions such as race or sexuality.
+The Second Sex by Simone de Beauvoir, stands as one of the most striking examples of the essentialization of women in the figure of the white bourgeoise mother and hence disregard for other forms of oppression such as race or sexuality.
 Nevertheless, this book has appeared as a landmark which has enabled other more complex theories to emerge.

 During the second and third-wave feminist periods, women of color emerged into the feminist literary space, arguing that feminist movements were essentializing the experiences of women.
-Among such feminists were Bell Hooks.
-Bell Hooks is recognized for writing about the struggles that Black women experienced as well as emphasizing that the feminist movement was exclusionary towards those women by virtue of its inattention to the interactions between race, gender, and class.
-Hooks argued that white women should recognize the fact that they, like ethnic minority men, occupied a position of being both oppressed while also being oppressors.
+Among such feminists were bell hooks. bell hooks is recognized for writing about the struggles that Black women experienced as well as emphasizing that the feminist movement was exclusionary towards those women by virtue of its inattention to the interactions between race, gender, and class. hooks argued that white women should recognize the fact that they, like ethnic minority men, occupied a position of being both oppressed while also being oppressors.
 In an attempt to shun the critiques addressed by scholars from minorities exposing second-wave feminism, the latter sought to divert attention by exposing the exclusionary practices of second-wave feminism.
 This has been criticized by many scholars which have labeled it under several names such as missionary, imperialist, or western feminism.